Sterling Silver Link Bracelet with Flowers

 Design patent D152,081 issued to William W. Hobé in 1948

-This sterling silver bracelet with floral basket links has a hidden tongue-in-groove clasp and safety chain.
+This sterling silver link bracelet with floral basket panels has a concealed clasp and safety chain.
 The intricate flowers have layers of petals, and the back clearly shows the detailed design and handcrafted workmanship Hobé is known for.
-You could wear this beautiful bracelet with any of my Hobé brooches with a floral motif – scroll down to see a selection.
+You could wear this beautiful jewel with any of this maker’s brooches with a floral motif – scroll down to see a selection.

-Vintage Brooches & Pins, 1940s Jewelry, Hobé JewelryThis jeweled brooch is a bouquet of sterling silver flowers, stems, and leaves are tied in a bow and accented with collet-set pink tourmaline, pale sapphire and peridot glass stones.
-This brooch, with its roll-over safety clasp, is another example of the fine hand-made 1940s sterling silver pieces Hobé is known for.
-I particularly love the vertical orientation of this piece.
-Scroll down to see two of this maker’s bracelets with a floral motif that coordinate well with this brooch.
+Vintage Brooches & Pins, 1940s Jewelry, Hobé JewelryThis jeweled brooch is a bouquet of sterling silver flowers, stems, and leaves.
+They are tied in a bow and accented with collet-set pink tourmaline, pale sapphire and peridot glass stones.
+This brooch, with its roll-over safety clasp, is another example of the fine hand-made 1940s jewelry Hobé is known for.
+I particularly love the size and vertical orientation of this jewel.
+Scroll down to see one of this maker’s bracelets with a floral motif that coordinates well with this brooch.$ 275

-This petite sterling silver flower and leaf 1940s brooch by Hobé has the same level of detail and quality workmanship as its larger sisters.
+Vintage Brooches & Pins, 1940s Jewelry, Hobé JewelryThis Hobé sterling silver brooch is petite (by Hobé standards), but it has the same level of detail and quality workmanship as its larger sisters.
 The intricate buds on either side of the central flower are particularly lovely.
-This three-dimensional piece has a roll-over safety clasp.
-Scroll down to see bracelets by Hobé that also have a floral motif.
+From the 1940s, this three-dimensional piece has a roll-over safety clasp.
+Scroll down to see a bracelet by Hobé that also has a floral motif.$ 165